-Planks, oblique crunches, dead bugs, and v-ups – these are the 18 best ab exercises for women.
+Planks, oblique crunches, dead bugs, v-ups and more – these are the 18 best ab exercises for women.
 This ab workout for women includes 9 beginner ab exercises and 9 advanced core exercises that will sculpt and strengthen your mid-section from every angle.

 If you want defined ab muscles, you have to train your abs from every angle.

 Bonus: the benefits of strengthening your abs go far beyond aesthetics.